maciek-prokopiuk/user-repositories/Readme.md

 ### Infrastructure
 Infrastructure is managed using Terraform scripts located in the `infra` directory.
 These scripts create the ECS cluster, task definition, ECR, API Gateway, and other necessary AWS resources.
 The infrastructure is built on a default VPC with public subnets.
 In a production environment, it would be better to create a dedicated VPC for better resource isolation.

+**Note:** Terraform state is kept locally for simplicity.
+In a production environment, it should be stored remotely (e.g., S3 bucket) to allow for collaboration and state locking.
+Due to this fact it is not recommended to run terraform scripts from multiple machines.

 To set up the AWS environment:
 1. Set up AWS credentials: